Error and Resource Estimates of Variational Quantum Algorithms for Solving Differential Equations Based on Runge-Kutta Methods: Runge-Kutta methods under the presence of Shot Noise

 and at least

-many measurements for the estimation of $f(\tau,\bm{\theta}(\tau))$ for each set of inputs $(\tau,\bm{\theta}(\tau))$. \end{thm} The proofs of Theorems~\ref{thm:quantumODEerror} and~\ref{thm:quantumODEresources} are given in Appendices~\ref{Ax:Analysis with shot noise} and~\ref{appendix:proof shot noise resources}, respectively. \begin{corollary} For a target error $\epsilon_{target}^{(\delta)}$, the minimal value of the cost function \eqref{eq:cost function with shot noise} is
+many measurements for the estimation of $f(\bm{\theta}(\tau))$ for each set of inputs $\bm{\theta}(\tau)$. \end{thm} The proofs of Theorems~\ref{thm:quantumODEerror} and~\ref{thm:quantumODEresources} are given in Appendices~\ref{Ax:Analysis with shot noise} and~\ref{appendix:proof shot noise resources}, respectively. \begin{corollary} For a target error $\epsilon_{target}^{(\delta)}$, the minimal value of the cost function \eqref{eq:cost function with shot noise} is

-where $s$ is the number of stages, $p$ is the order, $N_{\tau}^{(\delta)}$ and $N_{r}^{(\delta)}$ are the minimal number of time steps of the RKM; and the minimal number samples in calculating $\hat{f}(\tau,\bm{\theta}(\tau))$ for each set of inputs according to Theorem~\ref{thm:quantumODEresources}.
+where $s$ is the number of stages, $p$ is the order, $N_{\tau}^{(\delta)}$ and $N_{r}^{(\delta)}$ are the minimal number of time steps of the RKM; and the minimal number samples in calculating $\hat{f}(\bm{\theta}(\tau))$ for each set of inputs according to Theorem~\ref{thm:quantumODEresources}.

-\end{corollary} In the following section, we further analyze the latter error and resource estimates and show, by numerical estimations in Sec.~\ref{sec: numerics}, how they evaluate for specific DEs.
+\end{corollary} In the following section, we further analyze the latter error and resource estimates.
+By applying it to the variational quantum algorithm discussed in Sec.~\ref{sec: Variational Quantum Simulator preliminaries}, we show by numerical estimations in Sec.~\ref{sec: numerics}, how they evaluate for specific DEs such as given in Eq.~\eqref{eq: parameter initial value problem}.
 We shall see that with these results, we can choose a Runge-Kutta method such that the required total number of circuit evaluations will be minimal.